All Episodes

 The actress admits that she's installed timers all around her home to restrict energy levels, and one is even on her shower head.

-I went to website, my husband was laughing at me because the box arrived with 30 timers, and I thought, excellent.
+My husband was laughing at me because a box arrived with 30 timers and I thought, excellent.

 This is in the Journal of the American Academy of Dermatology.